C0m3b4ck/StreamTalker/README.md

 # 5. Run
 <pre><code>python app.py</code></pre>
 </b>

+# Checklist
+* continuous playback mode (one clip plays while the other generates)
+* naming clips with _X at the end of their name (X will be the number of the clip), then using "Back" and "Next" to navigate them
+* GUI expansion

 # Supported OSes
 <b>Supports Linux, Windows requires different commands and a small rewrite of the app.
 However, it is not worth it, as Windows is slow and limited in terms of local AI.</b>